1st Maccabees Chapter 6

 6:37 And on these animals were there strong towers of wood, which protected every one of them, and were girt fast to them with devices: there were also upon every one thirty two strong men, that fought upon them, beside the Indian that controlled him.

-6:38 As for the rest of the horsemen, they set them on each side at the two wings of the army giving them signs what to do, and being harnessed all over amidst the ranks.
+6:38 As for the rest of the cavalry, they set them on each side at the two wings of the army giving them signs what to do, and being harnessed all over amidst the ranks.

 6:39 Now when the sun had shone on the shields of gold and bronze, the mountains glistered with it, and shined like lamps on fire.